jamesjooyoung/COVID-Visualization/README.md

 # Covid 19 Dashboard
-> DATA1050 Project: Miru Yang, James Ro
+>Project: Miru Yang, James Ro

         Since 2020, there have been over 50 million recorded Covid-19 cases in the United States.
         While vaccinations and public safety measures have greatly reduced the spread and impact of